feklee/s-anim/README.md

  5. Open *Hugin,* and add `000.jpg` to the project.
 Select the image, and change *Lens type* to *Equirectangular*.
 In the *Advanced interface* go to *Lens parameters*.
 Double click on the image file name, and change *Lens degrees of view (v)* to 360.
-Click *OK* to confirm.

     ![Screenshot of Hugin 2013 with Photos tab][2]

  6. Switch to the *Stitcher* tab.
 As *Projection* select *Stereographic*.
     Adjust the canvas size to the output width and height specified in `config.json`.
-Change *Field of View* to 200, as a start: It defines the zoom level.
+For a start, change *Field of View* to 200; This parameter controls zoom.
 Finally click *Preview panorama*.

     ![Screenshot of Hugin 2013 with Stitcher tab][3]

  7. In the *Panorama preview*, click *Num.
 Transf.*, and adjust *Yaw*, *Pitch*, and *Roll*.
 When the Ricoh Theta was upright when shooting the picture, you may want to start with changing *Pitch* by 90.
-This gives a birds eye view.
+This gives a bird’s-eye view.
 Click on the image to quickly adjust pitch and yaw.
 To zoom in or out, change the *Field of View* (previous step).

     ![Screenshot of Hugin 2013 with Panorama preview][4]